yoongroup/yoongroup.github.io/contact/index.md

 Inquiries can be directed to [bohakyoon@gmail.com](mailto:bohakyoon@gmail.com).

-We’re looking for highly motivated graduate and undergraduate students and postdocs in the yoon group.
+We’re looking for highly motivated graduate and undergraduate students and postdocs in the Yoon Group.
 Please send an email with your CV, if you’re interested in working with us!

 {%